PATRIC3/p3_docs/docroot/user_guides/registration.rst

     :height: 347px
     :alt: Login Dialog Box

-**Forgotten Password** Clicking the "Forgot your password?" link at the bottom of the Login dialog box will display another dialog box wherein you can enter your email address and a email will be sent with instrutions on resetting your password.
+**Forgotten Password:** Clicking the "Forgot your password?" link at the bottom of the Login dialog box will display another dialog box wherein you can enter your email address and a email will be sent with instrutions on resetting your password.

 Once logged in, the top right corner of the webiste will display an icon of a person.
 Clicking on this icon will allow you to see the account settings (username, email, etc.) and logout.